 Depression!
 A term which we heard very often in our daily lives.
 Many people say that they are depressed even for disappointments.

-The word “depression” gained most popularity because of the misconception that it just means feeling sad or down.
+The word “depression” gained the most popularity because of the misconception that it just means feeling sad or down.
 But do you really think depression is just as simple as that?
 If you are the one among many who think you feel depressed, then get an idea what does depression exactly means.

 Depression is more than feeling sad or getting disappointed or fed up for a few days.
 Depression is not a condition of usual mood swings and short-term emotional responses to challenges in everyday life.
 It is natural to feel down sometimes, but if that low mood persists day after day, it could be a sign of depression.
 Most of the people go through long periods of feeling down, but when they are depressed, they feel consistently sad for weeks or months, rather than just a few days.

 People think depression is trivial and not a genuine health condition.
 But they are wrong, depression is a real illness.
-It is not a sign of weakness or negative personality.
+It is not a sign of weakness or a negative personality.
 It is a major public health problem, especially when long-lasting and with moderate or severe intensity.
 At its worst, depression can lead to suicide.
 But the good news is that, with the right treatment and support, most of the people affected by depression can make a full recovery.

 Though there are known, effective treatments for depression, only fewer of those affected receive such treatments.
 The hurdles to the effective treatments include a lack of resources, lack of trained health-care providers, inaccurate assessment and social stigma regarding mental disorders.
 Most of the people who are depressed are often diagnosed incorrectly and those who do not have the disorder are too often misdiagnosed and prescribed antidepressants.